dRiott/Metaplay/README.md

 # Metaplay
-Metaplay was conceived as a playlist sharing website, where several of your friends and family could build a playlist together.
+Metaplay is a playlist sharing website, where several of your friends and family can build a playlist together.
-With friends all over the world, it can be a joy to stay in touch by collaborating over music.
+Stay in touch with friends all over the world by collaborating via music.
 This is Metaplay's core concept.

 Metaplay began as a metadata collection, hence the prefix "Meta-", and later incorporating streaming to live up to its full name.
 Built almost entirely in Java, Metaplay uses Spring MVC, Spring Security, JPA, MySql, a AWS EC2 linux instance running Tomcat, and AWS S3 for pictures and audio.
 Frontend technologies include JSPs, jQuery, jQueryUI, and Bootstrap 3 CSS.